Skip to content

 Moving Beyond Basic Water Chemistry

-Modern aquatic systems are generally effective at managing standard water parameters such as temperature, salinity, pH, and nutrient levels.
-However, biological stress — including oxidative damage, recovery from handling and transport, and responses to environmental fluctuations — remains more difficult to measure and address.
+Modern aquatic systems are highly effective at managing standard parameters like temperature, salinity, pH, and nutrient levels.
+However, biological stress—including oxidative damage, recovery from handling, and environmental fluctuations—remains difficult to address.

-Current studies are examining how dissolved molecular hydrogen interacts with biological stress pathways in aquatic organisms, including coral under thermal stress, fish during metabolic recovery, and aquatic plants.
+Peer-reviewed studies detail how dissolved molecular hydrogen interacts with biological stress pathways, demonstrating positive outcomes for coral under thermal stress, fish during metabolic recovery, and aquatic plants.

 SELECTIVE REDOX ACTIVITY